 I took several weeks last year working on grilled drumsticks to get them just right.
 The secret of a great chicken leg (drumstick) was in the temperature as usual.
-Since then I have been doing mainly oven drummies.
+Since then I have done mainly oven drummies.
 I kind of did this post before in my Chicken for a Hundred post.
-I was cooking for a party and roasted 150 chicken legs and breast in a similar manor.
+I was cooking for a party and roasted 150 chicken legs and breast in a similar manner.
 Here is a scaled down version.